fiksn/dlc-intro/schnorr.md

 In ECDSA calculation of s involves a division by k (which is not publicly known).

-If you have a formula: a + b + c and multiply it by G you can calculate it either as (a+b+c)*G or as a*G + b*G + c*G

-if you look at a as private key and a*G as public key this means that you can either combine multiple private keys and transform them to the corresponding public key but you can also directly combine multiple public keys to the same combined public key.
-That is the beauty of Schnorr that cannot be done with other signature schemes.

-### MuSig (n-of-n)
+### Mu-Sig (n-of-n)

-This way it is possible to "compress" multiple public keys into one and then also signers can cooperate and produce "master" private key corresponding to the master public key for spending the funds.
+Due to linearity it is possible to "compress" multiple public keys into one and then also signers can cooperate and produce "master" private key corresponding to the master public key for spending the funds.

 ### Ring signatures